When does the season begin?

 How are teams formed?

 Richmond Strikers is committed to making soccer for youth both enjoyable and a learning experience.
-We recognize that players often wish or need to be with players from their schools or neighborhoods, or they have established relationships with coaches that they wish to maintain.
-We therefore grant requests for specific teams and players, unlike the other leagues in this area: whenever possible given the need to balance teams, the date of registration, and if a player was registered with us the previous season.
+We recognize that players often wish or need to be with players from their schools or neighborhoods; or they have established relationships with coaches that they wish to maintain.
+We therefore grant requests for specific teams and players, unlike the other leagues in this area.
 The criteria listed below is utilized to determine team formation and is listed in order of priority:

-2. Players returning from the immediately previous season, and registering within the registration period, are granted requests for a different coach than they had in the previous season OR a specific player.
+2. Players returning from the immediate previous season, and registering within the registration period, are granted requests for a different coach than they had in the previous season OR a specific player.

 Different coaches may be requested for a variety of reasons, but most often a player or coach has moved up to another age division when the former coach or player has not.
 Every attempt is made to grant requests for specific coaches in these situations, but often a requested coach’s team is filled with his/her own former players requesting his/her team, a situation given priority for team formation.
 Age balancing may also prevent some requests from being granted.